hedi0410/broke2rich_store_manager/README.md

 ![screenshot](images/screenshot.png)

 ## How to download
+On MacOs, Windows and Linux: Click Code at the top of the page, and Download zip.

-On MacOS and Linux :
+To clone the repository, on MacOS and Linux :
 ```bash
 git clone https://github.com/hedi0410/broke2rich_store_manager.git
 ```